Your buyer's guide for the best Android tablets in 2017

 Android itself is quite similar to iOS, the iPad’s software.
-The latest version is Android 7.0 Nougat but many tablets still come with Android 6 Marshmallow, or even Android 5 Lollipop, and that’s perfectly fine.
+The latest version is Android 7 Nougat, but many tablets still come with Android 6 Marshmallow, or older versions.

 Amazon Fires are a little different, as they run on Android, but it's Amazon's heavily customised and locked down version.
 They make good kids’ tablets, so if you're after a tablet for a child, check out our list of the best tablets for kids.

 What size tablet should I buy?

 With bigger screens comes more weight.
 Aim for a maximum of around 450g, as anything heavier can be uncomfortable to hold for long periods, such as watching a film.
-And if you like to keep your tablet in a case, this will add more weight.
 But if you’ll use the tablet propped up on your lap or on a desk for most of the time, weight isn’t an issue.

 How much storage do I need?